 Dom Taylor: English player out of World Darts Championship after failing drugs test, Jonny Clayton given bye to third round

-Dom Taylor has been knocked out of the World Darts Championship after failing a drugs test at the tournament.
+Dom Taylor has been kicked out of the World Darts Championship after failing a drugs test at the tournament.

-Taylor beat Sweden's Oskar Lukasiak 3-0 in the first round and was due to play Jonny Clayton, who will now receive a bye to the third round.
+Taylor beat Sweden's Oskar Lukasiak 3-0 in the first round and was due to play Jonny Clayton on Saturday evening, with the Welshman now receiving a bye into the third round.

-The PDC said: "The PDC's governing body, the Darts Regulation Authority, has released the following statement in regards to Dom Taylor on Friday December 19:
+The 27-year-old Englishman was given a one-month ban earlier this year after failing a drugs test at the Players Championship Finals in November 2024, so this is Taylor's second offence.

-"In line with its ongoing anti-doping procedures the PDC and DRA are conducting drug testing during the 2025/26 Paddy Power World Darts Championship at Alexandra Palace.
+Players are tested on a random basis during the World Championship at Alexandra Palace.

 - World Darts Championship latest results and schedule